thenumbernine/Tensor/README.md

 - `(intN i)` = dereference based on a vector-of-ints.
 Same convention as above.
 - `[i1][i2][...]` = dereference based on a sequence of bracket indexes.
 Same convention as above.
 	Mind you that in the case of optimized storage being used this means the `[][]` indexing __DOES NOT MATCH__ the `.s[].s[]` indexing.
-	In the case of optimized storage, for intermediate-indexes, a wrapper object will be returned.
+	In the case of optimized storage, for intermediate-indexes, an Accessor wrapper object will be returned.

 ### Iterating
 - `.begin() / .end() / .cbegin() / .cend()` = read-iterators, for iterating over indexes (including duplicate elements in symmetric matrices).